fldon/Chip8/README.md

 2. Add support for scrolling commands in display class
 3. Hardcode hires font characters for use in new opcodes (with function for retrieving a hires character, similar to existing function for lores characters)
 4. Include new opcodes and add quirks to old opcodes for schip mode

--make rendering wait and timers depend on clock/execution cycles instead of time: that way, only the execution speed is relevant.
-For that You’d have to know the cycle timings for every single operation though...
-According to Laurence Scotford, the display refresh is always synched with the timer increments! (both of them!)
-So it would make sense to only have one single timer counting down (or rather, to calculate the same timing value from the clock cycles for all of them)